SeanPesce/Simple-Web-App-Framework/README.md

 ## Overview

-Python 3 framework I developed for quickly prototyping web apps (e.g., server emulators).
+Python 3 framework I developed for quickly prototyping web apps and APIs (e.g., server emulators).
 This code is not considered safe for use on public hosts.

 ## Usage